-This year has been a whirlwind for Altimeter’s famed analysts; Charlene Li, Brian Solis, Susan Etlinger and Omar Akhtar.
+This year has been a whirlwind for Altimeter’s analysts; Charlene Li, Brian Solis, Susan Etlinger and Omar Akhtar.
 The team has published several new research reports, presented keynote speeches at top global industry conferences, and helped some of the world’s top brands learn how to best leverage disruptive technologies.

 The Altimeter Crew